Notion's Academic Research Paper Templates: A Guide to Efficiently Manage Citations

 5. Discussion and Conclusion

-Discuss the implications of your results, draw connections to existing literature, and provide a conclusion.
-This section is crucial for demonstrating your understanding of the research topic and its broader context.
+Use this section to discuss your results, link your findings to existing literature, and draw conclusions.
+This narrative helps demonstrate your understanding of the topic and its broader academic context.

 6. References and Citations

-Notion's templates also include a section dedicated to managing references and citations.
-Here, you can store the details of the sources you have used, such as author names, publication dates, and page numbers.
-With this information readily available, you can easily generate citations and bibliographies in your preferred citation style.
+Notion’s template includes a dedicated section for managing references and citations.
+Record essential details like author names, publication dates, and page numbers.
+With Notion’s evolving integration features, you can now link references directly within your text to help generate citations quickly in your preferred citation style.

 Using the Citations Template

-Notion's Citations template provides you with a convenient way to manage your references and citations throughout your research process.
-Here are the key features of the template:
+Notion’s Citations template is designed to help you manage your references throughout your research process.
+Key features include:

 1. Reference Management